 To create awareness of environmental sustainability through education of protected areas that are considered natural phenomena with exceptional aesthetic importance and fragile ecosystems for future generations.
-We seek to increase passion, conservation efforts, and volunteerism by immersing students in research efforts that are underrepresented in Science, Technology, Mathematics, and Engineering such as our efforts focusing on expanding scientific insight of marine animals, especially sharks, and advancing marine policy and conservation.
+We seek to increase passion, conservation efforts, and volunteerism by immersing students in research efforts that are underrepresented in Science, Technology, Mathematics, and Engineering focusing on expanding scientific insight.

-We will travel to environmentally sensitive areas to do research on fragile ecosystems, climates and sustainability efforts that are impacted by climate change.
+We will travel to environmentally sensitive areas to do research on fragile ecosystems, climates and sustainability efforts.
 We will provide scientific education by giving lectures and presentations to discuss the results of the research compiled during the excursion to these unique areas.
 Additionally, we will utilize the corporation’s website and media outlets to provide facts, statistics, data, research articles and photos on the specific ecological findings during the excursion as well as opportunities to aid these areas.

-Our programs include sending travellers to areas of importance to raise awareness about the local and global effects of climate change and environmental sustainability in order to provide guidance and offer action plans to aid and alter the effects of such areas.
+Our programs include sending travellers to areas of importance to raise awareness on the local milieu and environmental sustainability in order to provide guidance and offer action plans to aid and alter the effects of such areas.

 To maximize our impact on current efforts, we may seek to collaborate with other non-profit organizations, which fall under 501(c)(3) section of the internal revenue code and are operated exclusively for educational, scientific and charitable- purposes.

-At times per the discretion of the board of directors we may provide internships or volunteer opportunities, which will aid in or allow for increased involvement in certain activities and programs that will raise awareness that will help make a greater impact for change.
+At times per the discretion of the board of directors we may provide internships or volunteer opportunities, which will aid in or allow for increased involvement in certain activities including youth programs that will increase passion for the environment and raise awareness that will help make a greater impact for change.

 Discover and understand global environmental challenges through firsthand experience in the globe's most remote environs.
 GEA seeks to educate others and establish environmental awareness by training for expeditions, working in or operating in or gathering information about our Earth's extreme ecosystems.